Sumitomo Group

 The Sumitomo Group (住友グループ, Sumitomo Gurūpu) is a group of autonomous Japanese multinational companies.

 History

-The Sumitomo Group traces its roots to a bookshop in Kyoto founded circa 1615 by Masatomo Sumitomo, a former Buddhist monk.
-Even today, management of the group is guided by his "Founder's Precepts", written in the 17th century.
+The Sumitomo Group traces its roots to a bookshop in Kyoto founded circa 1590 by Masatomo Sumitomo, a former Buddhist monk.
+Even today, the corporation is run by his "Founder's Precepts", written in the 17th century.

 Copper refining made the company famous.
 Riemon Soga, Masatomo Sumitomo's brother-in-law, learned Western methods of copper refining.
 In 1590, he established a smelting business, Izumiya, literally meaning "spring shop".
 Riemon perfected techniques that allowed the extraction of silver from copper ore, something Japanese technology had not previously accomplished.

 The smelting and smithing business was moved from Kyoto to Osaka by the late 17th century.
 Soga passed control of the company to his son Tomomochi who managed its transformation into a major trading house during the Edo period.
 Sumitomo began to export copper, import silk, and provide financial services.
 By 1691, copper mining had been added to the portfolio.